MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 ![alt text](3.17_strangler_fig_pattern.png)

 In this case we cannot touch the monolith.
 We only need `Invoicing` messages to reach the monolith because we cannot unprocess those that arrive at` Payroll`.
-Also, we cannot log notifications from the microservice, since we would have to expose an endpoint as we have done in the previous example.
+We cannot log notifications from the microservice because we would have to expose an endpoint as we have done in the previous example.
 We are going to log the Payroll creation into the microservice itself to simplify the example.

 We have created the following flow:
 - A POST request arrives at `strangler-fig-producer`.
-- Generate a message to the Kafka queue to the two possible topics `invoicing-all-msg-topic`,` payroll-all-msg-topic`
+- It generates a message to the Kafka queue to the two possible topics `invoicing-all-msg-topic`,` payroll-all-msg-topic`
 - We have a content-based routing microservice `strangler-fig-cbr` that consumes and redirects topics:
     - `payroll-v1-topic` - Monolith
     - `payroll-v2-topic` - Payroll
 - The `payroll-v1-topic` topic would be unused since we are going to redirect the messages to the` v2-topic`.

-If we need to perform a hot deployment, without service stop, as we have explained in the previous example, we need to create new topics to which we write from the `producer` and to which we connect from the` cbr`.
+If we need to perform a hot deployment without service stop, as we have explained in the previous example, we need to create new topics to which we write from the `producer` and to which we connect from the` cbr`.
 We cannot continue writing in the same topic that was used in version 1.
 In this case we are changing the source of information and it is possible that depending on the situation we cannot change it.

 We launched a version exactly the same as the previous one of the monolith, changing the topics to which it subscribes.